-Judith Green is a Professor Emeritus in the Department of Education, where she worked from 1990-2016.
+Judith Green is a Distinguished Professor Emeritus in the Department of Education, where she worked from 1990-2016.
 Her teaching and research focus on teaching-learning relationships, disciplinary knowledge as socially constructed, and ethnographic research and discourse studies of the patterns of everyday life in classroom.
 Questions that she explores in her research and in her classes include:

 How do children gain access to school knowledge?